 Historically, some influencers would charge for this service while others would provide a service for free in exchange for exposure.
-However, the influencer market has become so popular over the last few years that many influencers are demanding to pay for promoting a brands product or service.
+However, the influencer market has become so popular over the last few years that many influencers, if not all, are demanding payment in exchange for promoting a brands product or service.

-It’s also wise for businesses to stay clear of overtly obvious marketing attempts as consumers – millennials in particular – can be increasingly resistant to blatant product placements.
+It’s also wise for businesses to stay clear of overtly obvious marketing attempts as consumers – millennials and Generation Zs in particular – can be increasingly resistant to blatant product placements.

 It is also worth monitoring social media usage as it is an excellent way of discovering what people are saying about your brand.
 If a customer is angry then they often vent their frustrations on social media.